 Parrot Feather Paint Brush with Vintage Quill Bobbin Handle

 This brush was made by Elizabeth.
 The brush bristle is made with beautiful blue and yellow domestic parrot feathers which can make a wide variety of marks, and texture.
-The handle was made from a vintage quill bobbin with a copper wrap embellishment.
+The handle was made from a vintage quill bobbin.
 The finished brush is surprisingly light (1.7oz).
 The brush end has a leather hanging strap.
 The ferrule also has metal rings, 3 in total.
 The handle has a metal wrap and leather hanging strap.